awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/web.md

 3. _session_number : The auto increment number of session in current browser, the initial value is 1

-4. Session timeout duration: By default is 30 minutes, which can be customized through the [configuration](#other-configurations) api.
+4. Session timeout duration: By default is 30 minutes, which can be customized through the [configuration](#other-configurations) API.

 ### Page view definition